ashuppal/ashuppal.github.io/reading-notes/Class 201 Reading Notes.md

 ###Object Prototypes Using A Constructor###
 In JavaScript, an object can inherit properties of another object.
 The object from where the properties are inherited is called the prototype.
 In short, objects can inherit properties from other objects — the prototypes.

+### Read class 08 ###

+###Learn CSS - Flexbox###

+Flexbox is designed for one-dimensional content.
+Explain what this means.
+The Flexible Box Layout Model (flexbox) is a layout model designed for one-dimensional content.
+It excels at taking a bunch of items which have different sizes, and returning the best layout for those items.

+Explain the difference between the main axis and cross axis.
+The main axis is the one set by your flex-direction property.The cross axis runs in the other direction to the main axis, so if flex-direction is row the cross axis runs along the column.

+How can using certain properties of flexbox negatively impact accessibility?
+The row-reverse and column-reverse values are a good example of properties that can negatively impact accessibility.
+The reordering only happens for the visual order, not the logical order.
+This is important to understand as the logical order is the order that a screen reader will read out the content, and anyone navigating using the keyboard will follow.

+###CSS Layout - Flexbox###

+What are some advantages of using flexbox over float?(https://www.geeksforgeeks.org/) These are the following reasons to use flexbox over floats.
+Positioning child elements becomes easier with flexbox.
+Flexbox is responsive and mobile-friendly.
+Flex container’s margins do not collapse with the margins of its content.
+We can easily change the order of elements on our webpage without even making changes in HTML.

+How does this topic connect with your long term goals?
+As I want to become Full stack developer, understanding how each element affects the display of your webpage/app is really improtant to understand.
+It is important for creating websites that look good and are also user friendly.